 Most bloggers and online publishers understand how AdSense works, part of its universal appeal lies in the fact that it’s probably the simplest monetization method that exists — you just have to create an account, set up a few ads, and you’re ready to go.

-Publishers who’ve been in the game for a long time, however, may begin to find that AdSense can be a bit limiting in terms of the features that it offers, and even more importantly, the features that it does not offer.
+Publishers who’ve been in the game for a long time, however, may begin to notice that AdSense can be a bit limiting in terms of the features that it offers, more importantly, the features that it does not offer.

 This is where ad exchanges and ad servers come in.